Maximum satisfiability problem: Example

 is not satisfiable: no matter which truth values are assigned to its two variables, at least one of its four clauses will be false.

 However, it is possible to assign truth values in such a way as to make three out of four clauses true; indeed, every truth assignment will do this.

 Therefore, if this formula is given as an instance of the MAX-SAT problem, the solution to the problem is the number three.

 Hardness

-The MAX-SAT problem is NP-hard, since its solution easily leads to the solution of the boolean satisfiability problem, which is NP-complete.
+The MAX-SAT problem is OptP-complete, and thus NP-hard (as a decision problem), since its solution easily leads to the solution of the boolean satisfiability problem, which is NP-complete.

 It is also difficult to find an approximate solution of the problem, that satisfies a number of clauses within a guaranteed approximation ratio of the optimal solution.
 More precisely, the problem is APX-complete, and thus does not admit a polynomial-time approximation scheme unless P = NP.

 Weighted MAX-SAT

 More generally, one can define a weighted version of MAX-SAT as follows: given a conjunctive normal form formula with non-negative weights assigned to each clause, find truth values for its variables that maximize the combined weight of the satisfied clauses.
-The MAX-SAT problem is an instance of weighted MAX-SAT where all weights are 1.
+The MAX-SAT problem is an instance of Weighted MAX-SAT where all weights are 1.